 EPICOMPOSER: Apart from those seven amazing singers featured on Elements, did you incorporate any other live musicians or orchestras?

 DE: I’ve included other live elements on the album, like the celli played by Vesislava Todorova from Bulgaria and Caro Teruel from Venezuela on “Awakening”.
-I also recorded some live performances on my own as far as I were able to – in particular recording electric guitars, acoustic guitars, mandolin, shakers and small percussion, tambourin and vocals.
+I also recorded some live performances on my own as far as I was able to – in particular recording electric guitars, acoustic guitars, mandolin, shakers, and small percussion, tambourine, and vocals.

 EPICOMPOSER: Although the majority of tracks featured on your album is fresh material, there are – to my knowledge – a few ones (like ‘Excelsior’ and ‘Ascension’ feat.
 Merethe Soltvedt) that have already been released before.
 It’s clear that you have revisited those tracks to adjust and revamp their sound.
 How did this process take place?